Codazoa/mini-utilities/README.md

 ## `./my-sed find_term replace_term [file ...]`
 Replace the first instance of find_term on each line from each file with replace_term and print the resulting line to standard output

-If no file given, my-sed will recieve input from stdin
+If no file is given, my-sed will recieve input from stdin

 my-sed will return 0 if the program exits cleanly \
 my-sed will return 1 in the following cases: